Freemium mobile market in shambles.

 >If it's legal, it's fair game, right?

 Someone dumb enough to give their child direct access to a bank or credit card needs to have their money taken from them.
-I dont give a fuck who they are or how they do it, anyone capitalizing on people that stupid is a hero.
+I dont give a frick who they are or how they do it, anyone capitalizing on people that stupid is a hero.

-• 2 weeks ago
+• 8 months ago

 Anonymous